Good mornin to you my friend.

 2. Conversely, I’ve known false-teacher pastors who’ve never been divorced who wouldn’t recognize grace even if you bashed them over the head with it.

 3. Moreover, a man who’s married to multiple women simultaneously is going to have a very chaotic personal life. his affections are going to be pulled in multiple directions, (with excessive drama and strife).
+Which would make sense that a warning be issued that a leader of a congregation not be married to multiple wives simultaneously.

-5. And finally, (I believe that) the forbidding of polygamy better-fits the grammar in 1 Timothy 3.2.
-Because a married, (or a divorced & remarried) man is the husband of one wife, while a polygamist is not the husband of one wife, (and thus the polygamist would be disqualified from being a bishop).
+While a polygamist is not the husband of one wife, (and thus the polygamist would be disqualified from being a bishop).

-So like I said, I may be wrong in my analysis of this topic, and if you disagree with me then that’s fine with me.
+So like I said, I may be totally wrong in my analysis of this topic, and if you disagree with me then that’s fine with me.

 Therefore feel free to share with me whatever enlightenment you feel led to share, I’ll happily listen to you.